shauray8/mira-doom/README.md

 | `MIRA_NOISE` | `0.0` | Context noise, the drift knob.
 Optimal is 0 at 6 steps (0.45 is the 2-step value — it does not transfer). |
 | `MIRA_WORLDKV` | `0` | Episodic memory (yaw-cued KV bank).
 Implemented and cheap, but measured **no better than off** |

+trained ckpts for this is uploaded here - https://huggingface.co/shauray/mira-doom

 ---

 ## Training